 Organizations-and the people who lead them-shape our future.
 People who are committed to developing excellent business, management, and leadership skills have the greatest potential to achieve higher levels of success and make a positive, sustainable impact in our communities and upon the world.
-The purpose of the John Brown University MBA program is to help students develop a portfolio of business and management skills and leadership strengths that will enable them to excel in their areas of calling, enable and empower their colleagues, and be "light and salt" in the world.
-With JBU's culture of training the head, heart, and hand infused into its programs, JBU MBA graduates are uniquely prepared to offer leadership with character, competence, and conscience.
+The purpose of the John Brown University M.B.A. program is to help students develop a portfolio of business and management skills and leadership strengths that will enable them to excel in their areas of calling, enable and empower their colleagues, and be "light and salt" in the world.
+With JBU's culture of training the head, heart, and hand infused into its programs, JBU M.B.A. graduates are uniquely prepared to offer leadership with character, competence, and conscience.

-Through interaction with faculty and practitioners, students of the MBA program learn to analyze diverse business situations, analyze complex problems, and provide strategic leadership to organizations.
-Students will strengthen their management skills in accounting, marketing, economics, and finance, and they will develop leadership skills in the area of team building, innovation, and organizational change.
+Through interaction with faculty and practitioners, students of the M.B.A. program learn to analyze diverse business situations, analyze complex problems, and provide strategic leadership to organizations.
+Students will strengthen their management skills in accounting, marketing, economics, and finance, and they will develop leadership skills in the areas of team building, innovation, and organizational change.

 As part of the program, students may select an emphasis in Leadership and Ethics or International Business.
-Wal-Mart associates who complete the Wal-Mart Global Continuous Improvement Program have the unique opportunity to earn an MBA degree with an emphasis in Global Continuous Improvement.
+Wal-Mart associates who complete the Wal-Mart Global Continuous Improvement Program have the unique opportunity to earn an M.B.A. degree with an emphasis in Global Continuous Improvement.